SpiffGreen/serve-js/README.md

 </div>

-Serve-JS was inspired By [@midnqp Frameworkless](https://github.com/midnqp/frameworkless)
+Serve-JS was inspired By [@midnqp's Frameworkless](https://github.com/midnqp/frameworkless)
 * __Its easy to write__: Any who knows simple html and css is good to go, except for writing the server side logic if required means one should have knowledge of nodejs.
 * __Node in HTML__: Allows you write nodejs code inside html
 * __Routing__: It performs the routing for you.
 So no need to worry about url paths, except you need to customize the endpoints.